Battle of Tippecanoe: Prelude

-Tenskwatawa stayed with the Shawnee who were camped at the Tippecanoe in Prophetstown, a settlement that had grown to a few hundred structures and a sizable population.
+Tenskwatawa's defenders had a communication barrier.
+Most nations spoke an Iroquoian or Algonquin language, and many could speak multiple languages within those groups.
+The large Winnebago force, however, spoke the Ho-Chunk language from the Siouan family, and required interpretation.

 Harrison believed military force the only solution towards militant tribes.
 Secretary of War William Eustis sent orders to preserve peace with the Native Americans, but went on to say, "but if the Prophet should commence, or seriously threaten, hostilities he ought to be attacked."
 Harrison sent a series of letters to Tenskwatawa with a number of demands.
 He accused Tenskwatawa's followers of murdering whites in Illinois (almost certainly the work of Main Poc and his Potawatomi); ordered non-Shawnee residents banned from Prophetstown; and accused the Shawnee of horse theft.
 Tenskwatawa replied that the horses would be returned but failed to address the other demands.
 Harrison started raising troops.
-About 400 militia came from Indiana and 120 cavalry volunteers from Kentucky, led by Kentucky's U.S District Attorney Joseph Hamilton Daveiss.
+About 400 militia came from Indiana and 120 cavalry volunteers from Kentucky, led by Kentucky's U.S. District Attorney Joseph Hamilton Daveiss.
 There were 300 Army regulars commanded by Col. John Parker Boyd, and additional native scouts.
-All told he had an about 1,000 troops.
+All told he had about 1,000 troops.

 Harrison gathered the scattered militia companies at Fort Knox north of Vincennes.
 They reached Terre Haute, Indiana where they camped and built Fort Harrison.
 The month of October was spent constructing the fort, resupplying and training the troops.
 The Shawnee captured a group of Delaware chiefs traveling to Harrison, who had asked them to act as negotiators; after their release they arrived at the end of October with accounts of various aggressive actions.
 When a guard was shot outside the fort, Harrison considered it an aggressive action and reason for military retaliation against Prophetstown.
 He wrote to Eustis: "Nothing now remains but to chastise him [Tenskwatawa] and he shall certainly get it.